 It is with a great deal of pleasure that I bring you greetings on behalf of the Board of Trustees, administrators, faculty and staff.
 Robeson Community College is a great place to continue your post-high school education, and this publication has been prepared to display many of the options offered by RCC.
-The staff and I know, as an education consumer, that you are looking for an institution that can help you achieve your goals at an affordable price close to home.
-We also know you want to attend an institution that makes learning fun yet abeliancing and worthwhile.
-In my opinion, RCC can do this so well as any institution ground.
+The professional staff know as an education consumer, that you are looking for an institution that can help you achieve your goals at an affordable price close to home.
+We also know you want to attend an institution that makes learning fun yet challenging and worthwhile.
+In my opinion, RCC can do this as well as any institution around.